guillim/guillim.github.io/_posts/2021-03-03-first-weeks-as-CTO.markdown

 # Culture

 * list **3 keywords** defining your way of work _ex: autonomy, kindness, asynchronous & transparent communication_, even better create a manifest (see References).
-This has a huge impact on **recruitment**.
+This has a huge impact on **hiring**.
 We could have picked efficiency, proximity... : but you need to make choose the most important for your organization.
 * ask people how happy they are & how to improve it
 * respect a good life/work balance.